-The BSc in Bioprocessing is not only designed to merge the disciplines of science and bioprocess engineering, but also to educate versatile thinkers who can work at the interface between those two worlds.
-Bioprocessing graduates will be uniquely positioned to understand and collaborate with those coming from both perspectives.
+The BSc in Bioprocessing is designed to merge the disciplines of Biological Sciences with Engineering, creating a career-focused and innovative degree.
+The course aims to educate versatile thinkers who can work at the interface between biology and engineering, research and production.

-The programme is unusual for its type in that the academic team behind it is genuinely multidisciplinary, with a balance of engineers and biologists working together in the same department, rather than in separate faculties.
+Bioprocessing graduates will be uniquely positioned to use their skills to thrive in the important biopharmaceutical and food industries.
+The course is unusual for its type in that the academic team behind it is genuinely multidisciplinary, with a balance of engineers and biologists working together in the same department, rather than in separate faculties.